lecture2go/servlets/servlet-media-converter/README.md

 ## How to install

-Copy this servlet to your servlet container root directory
+Copy this servlet to your servlet container root directory and start your server.

 ## Run
 - For MP4